OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-28.md

 ## 1 Chronicles 28:16

-> and the gold, by weight, for the tables of the showbread, for each table;
+> and the gold, measured for the tables of the showbread, for each table;
-> and silver for the silver tables;
+> and silver for the tables made of silver;

 ---